quintavallechristian/Empatica/README.md

     python manage.py runserver

-Click on the index.html file contained in the folder Dashboard/Client
+Click on the index.html file contained in the folder "Dashboard/Client" to access the dashboard